chocolate42/qoipond/README.md

 - Multiple 1 byte index encodings cannot be used simultaneously

 ## Code overview

+### Main Library

-- qoip.h - Main header containing the main QOIP functions including the generic path implementation
+- qoip.h - Main QOIP functions including the generic path implementations of encode/decode
+- qoip-fast.c - Fastpath implementations for commonly used opcode combinations.
+The generic encode/decode in qoip.h uses a matching fastpath if available instead of the generic path
+- qoip-func.c - Encode/decode functions for opcodes used by the generic path.
+Included by the QOIP_C implementation only, split from qoip.h to make it less unwieldy

+### Crunch Library

-- qoipcrunch.h - Contains crunch function that tries many combinations, included by anything that wants to crunch
+- qoipcrunch.h - Crunch function wrapping qoip_encode, automating trying many combinations.
+Included by anything that wants to crunch
+- qoipcrunch-list.h - A list of combinations tried by qoipcrunch_encode depending on effort level (higher effort levels try more combinations)

+### Tools

 - qoipbench.c - Commandline benchmark comparing QOIP, PNG and STBI formats
 - qoipconv.c - Commandline converter to/from QOIP format
 - qoipcrunch.c - Commandline crunch program, reduces size of a QOIP file by trying many opcode combinations
-- qoipcrunch-opt.h - Argument parsing for qoipcrunch.c, generated from a JSON file not currently included in the repo
+- opt/* - Argument parsing code for the above tools
-- qoip-fast.c - Fastpath implementations for commonly used opcode combinations.
-Included by the QOIP_C implementation only, split from qoip.h to make it less unwieldy
-- qoip-func.c - Encode/decode functions for opcodes used by the generic path.
-Included by the QOIP_C implementation only, split from qoip.h to make it less unwieldy